TJM-HZ/anwb-proxy/README.md

 ANWB incident API, and then sends the response to the requesting party.

 ## Installation
-After cloning the repository, use `npm install` to install the dependencies.
+After cloning the repository, `cd` into the anwb-proxy directory and use `npm install` to install the dependencies.
 Afterwards, create a .env file in the root directory.
 Inside, define the API key and URL as follows:

 `PORT=portnumberyouwanttohoston`<br />